GerhardSerton/RAWFileManipulator/README.txt

 "CatchTests" Instructions:
         Simply run an executable to run the tests it contains.
-Make sure that "8bitmono.raw", "8bitstereo.raw", "16bitmono.raw", and "16bitstereo.raw" are in the same directory as the executables, as they are required by the unit tests. for the tests.
+Make sure that "8bitmono.raw", "8bitstereo.raw", "16bitmono.raw", and "16bitstereo.raw" are in the same directory as the executables, as they are required by the unit tests.
+These files can be replaced with different files under the same name, in order to run tests using different files.
+        for the tests.

 "Driver" Instructions: